Sajini801/64-PSK-Digital-Communication-System/README.md

 ## System Processing Stages

 ### Vector Encoding
-The input bitstream is grouped into 6bit blocks and converted into a symbol index array ranging from 0 to 63.
+The input binary stream is seperated into 6 bit blocks, with each block representing one symbol in the 64 PSK constellation.
+A predefined Gray code lookup table is used to map each 6 bit pattern to a symbol index from 0 to 63 which corresponds to a specific constellation point.
+For each 6 bit block, the matching Gray code is identified and the associated symbol index is assigned to the array, which is then used for modulation.

 ### Gray Coding
-The symbol groups are Gray-coded so that adjacent constellation points differ by only one bit, reducing the impact of symbol decision errors.
+The symbol groups are Gray coded so that adjacent constellation points differ by only one bit, reducing the impact of symbol decision errors.

 ### Modulation (64 PSK)
 Each Gray coded symbol index is mapped to a complex exponential with fixed magnitude and unique phase, producing a complex valued symbol array.